-Question: Why would Jacob bless Manasseh and Ephraim to multiply like fish?
+Question: Why would Jacob bless Manasseh and Ephraim to grow like fish into a multitude?
 The life of a fish depends in a large measure on its vitality and ability to swim upstream.
 If it permits itself to be swept along by the current of the rapids or the tide it will be scuttled and squashed.
 It is only because the Creator has endowed the fish with the precious instinct of self-preservation, whereby it is able to swim upstream against the forces of the billowing waves that it can thrive and survive.
 Jacob blessed his children to be capable and willing to swim upstream and resist the temptation of running with the herd and swimming with the tide.
+Chumash